The Price of Quota-based Diversity in Assignment Problems: Experimental Analysis

 \subsection{The Singapore Public Housing Allocation Problem}

-\paragraph{Data Collection} In order to create realistic instances of the \ASTC problem within the Singaporean context, we collected data on the location and number of flats of recent HDB housing development projects advertised over the second and third quarters of 2017\footnote{\url{http://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/new/bto-sbf}}.
-Each of these developments corresponds to a block in our setup, for a total of $m = 1350$ flats partitioned into $l = 9$ blocks (a detailed map is given in Figure \ref{figMap}).
+\paragraph{Data Collection} In order to create realistic instances of the \ASTC problem within the Singaporean context, we collected data on the location and number of flats of recent HDB housing development projects advertised over the second and third quarters of 2017.\footnote{\url{http://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/new/bto-sbf}} Each of these developments corresponds to a block in our setup, for a total of $m = 1350$ flats partitioned into $l = 9$ blocks (a detailed map is given in Figure \ref{figMap}).
 Moreover, each flat in any of these blocks belongs to one of several pre-specified categories, viz.
 2-room flexi, 3-room, 4-room, and 5-room; our data set includes lower and upper bounds, $\LB(t,q)$ and $\UB(t,q)$ respectively, on the monthly cost (loan) for a flat of category $t$ in block $M_q$ for every $t$ and $q$.
-Then, we consider a pool of $n \in \{1350, 3000\}$ applicants whose ethnic composition follows the 2010 Singapore census report \cite{Sing2010}: we have $|N_1| = 1000$ ($\approx74.1\%$ Chinese), $|N_2| = 180$ ($\approx 13.4\%$ Malay) and $|N_3| = 170$ ($\approx 12.5\%$ Indian/Others) for $n=1350$ and we have $|N_1| = 2223$, $|N_2| = 402$ and $|N_3| = 375$ for $n=3000$.
-From the 2010 Singapore census report, we also collected the average salary $S(p)$ of each ethnicity group $p \in [k]$, given in Singapore dollars: $S(1) = 7,326$, $S(2)=4,575$ and $S(3) = 7,664$.
-From publicly available data\footnote{\url{https://data.gov.sg/dataset/master-plan-2014-planning-area-boundary-web}} on Singapore's Master Plan 2014\footnote{\url{https://www.ura.gov.sg/Corporate/Planning/Master-Plan/}}, we collected the locations of the geographic centers of the $55$ planning areas that Singapore is divided into; we also obtained the population sizes of the three ethnicity groups under consideration in each planning area from the General Household Survey 2015 data available from the Department of Statistics, Singapore\footnote{\url{https://www.singstat.gov.sg/publications/ghs/ghs2015content} > Statistical Tables > Basic Demographic Characteristics}.
-Finally, we use a uniform block capacity using the latest HDB block quotas~\cite{deng2013publichousing}: for every block $M_q$, we have $\alpha_{1q} = 0.87, \alpha_{2q} = 0.25$ and $\alpha_{3q} = 0.15$.
+We consider two applicant pools whose ethnic composition follows the 2010 Singapore census report \cite{Sing2010}: there are $n = m = 1350$ applicants in the first pool with $|N_1| = 1000$ ($\approx74.1\%$ Chinese), $|N_2| = 180$ ($\approx 13.4\%$ Malay), and $|N_3| = 170$ ($\approx 12.5\%$ Indian/Others); the second pool has $n=3000$ applicants with $|N_1| = 2223$, $|N_2| = 402$, and $|N_3| = 375$.
+From the 2010 Singapore census report, we also collected the average salary $S(p)$ of each ethnicity group $p \in [k]$, given in Singapore dollars: $S(1) = 7,326$, $S(2)=4,575$ and $S(3) = 7,664$.\footnote{We found no public data on applicant pools for public housing allocation in Singapore.
+We wanted to test the performance of the constrained optimization approach (mainly) for representative values of $n$ in the interesting domain $n \ge m$.
+We chose $n = m$ (for which it is possible to achieve a perfect matching) and $n = \lceil 2m \times 10^{-3}\rceil \times 10^3$; we observed a surprisingly small difference in the realized $\PoD(u)$ for these two values of $n$ and did not repeat our expensive experiments for higher values of $n$.
+Moreover, in both our motivating real-world problems, it is unlikely that the number of agents is orders of magnitude higher than the number of items.
+Similar reasoning applies to our choices of $n$ in Section~\ref{sec:chicago_expts}.} From publicly available data\footnote{\url{https://data.gov.sg/dataset/master-plan-2014-planning-area-boundary-web}} on Singapore's Master Plan 2014,\footnote{\url{https://www.ura.gov.sg/Corporate/Planning/Master-Plan/}} we collected the locations of the geographic centers of the $55$ planning areas that Singapore is divided into; we also obtained the population sizes of the three ethnicity groups under consideration in each planning area from the General Household Survey 2015 data available from the Department of Statistics, Singapore.\footnote{\url{https://www.singstat.gov.sg/publications/ghs/ghs2015content} > Statistical Tables > Basic Demographic Characteristics} Finally, we use a uniform block capacity using the latest HDB block quotas~\cite{deng2013publichousing}: for every block $M_q$, we have $\alpha_{1q} = 0.87, \alpha_{2q} = 0.25$ and $\alpha_{3q} = 0.15$.

 \paragraph{Utility Models}